Skip to content

 4) Which destination is best for families with kids?

-Orlando is one of the best family picks because Disney and Universal are designed for all age groups.
+Orlando is one of the best family choices because Disney and Universal are built for all age groups.

 5) How many days are enough for a first US trip?